Josh Paschal: Professional career

 Paschal was selected by the Detroit Lions in the second round, 46th overall, in the 2022 NFL draft.
 He was placed on the reserve/physically unable to perform list to start the season on August 23, 2022.
-He was activated on October 22.
+Paschal was activated on October 22.

 On September 16, 2023, Paschal was placed on injured reserve.
 He was activated on October 21.

+Prior to the 2025 season, Paschal underwent back surgery to address a disc issue that had plagued him during the 2024 campaign; the malady caused him to begin the season on the NFI List.
+On November 26, 2025, the Lions elected not to activate Paschal within his return window, ruling him out for the remainder of the year.

+On March 11, 2026, Paschal was waived by the Lions.